MicrosoftDocs/xamarin-docs/docs/graphics-games/skiasharp/platform.md

 ---
 title: "SkiaSharp Platform Specific Details"
-description: "Details on using SkiaSharp in your platform. brief: Provide details on how to bring your SkSurface contents into your native application." ms.prod: xamarin ms.assetid: 1D90E0B3-A3A8-4286-BC54-9D67188A1C6C ms.technology: xamarin-cross-platform
+description: "Details on how to bring your SKSurface contents into your native application." ms.prod: xamarin ms.assetid: 1D90E0B3-A3A8-4286-BC54-9D67188A1C6C ms.technology: xamarin-cross-platform